Aelysium-Group/rusty-connector/README.md

 [![RustyConnector bstats graph](https://bstats.org/signatures/bukkit/RustyConnector.svg)](https://bstats.org/signatures/bukkit/RustyConnector.svg)
 ---
 ## Incoming Features/Changes
+- [ ] Rounded families (families built for round based gamemodes!)
+[Under Development]
-- [ ] Kubernettes auto-scaling
+- [ ] Kubernettes auto-scaling [Under Development]
 - [ ] Player parties (join your friend's party and follow them around the network as they connect to differnet families!)
+[Under Development]
-- [ ] Websocket as a backup for if Redis fails
+- [ ] Websocket as a backup for if Redis fails [Under Development]
+- [ ] Example RustyConnector Networks for Documentation Purposes
-- [ ] Rounded families (families built for round based gamemodes!)
+- [ ] RustyConnector API (May not come out for a while!)
-- [ ] Player routing based on client version
+- [ ] Player routing based on client version (Low Priority)
-- [ ] Better error and overall handling for Redis
-- [ ] Teleport players to specific coordinates on other servers
+- [ ] Teleport players to specific coordinates on other servers (Low Priority)

 \*Checked boxes indicate that the feature has been added and is awaiting release in an official version.
 There is no promise on when these features may be added.